radhika3131/Data_Structures_And_Algorithms/README.md

 # Technical_Training
-This repository will contain all the question discussed in technical training
+This repository will contain all the  DSA question discussed in technical training